Tiefseetauchner/lr-paint/README.md

 * Cyan

 And even better, 8 **randomly** chosen colors!
 Don't like the colors you get?
 Restart the program and you get all new ones!

+### Saving files
+Best to last: You can save files.
+Not any files.
+No. You can save outputImage.qoi.

+QOI you may ask?
+Well, it's a new, extremely simple, lossless compression algorithm.
+It's great.

+I coded it in processing.

+...

+It was horrible.

+Please show me love I'm depressed